cksajil/cksajil/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Python projects
-- 🌱 I’m currently learning Computational Biology
+- 🌱 I’m a life-long learner
-- 👯 I’m looking to collaborate on Machine Learning & Computational Biology projects
+- 👯 I’m looking to collaborate on Machine Learning projects
 - 📫 How to reach me: sajilck@gmail.com